Local laws and customs

 Credit cards are widely accepted in most countries but you should check this with your financial institution before you depart.

-If you’re travelling to a country where ATMs are scarce and credit cards are not widely accepted, travellers’ cheques can still be a good option.
+If you’re travelling to a country where ATMs are scarce and credit cards are not widely accepted, travellers’ cheques are still an option.
 Banks and bureaux de change will usually change travellers’ cheques for local currency, or main currencies such as euro or dollars.

 Importing or exporting currency